Oregon Republican Party: U.S. Senate

-Both of Oregon's U.S. Senate seats have been held by Democrats since 2008.
+Both of Oregon's U.S. Senate seats have been held by Democrats since 2009.
 Gordon H. Smith was the last Republican to represent Oregon in the U.S. Senate.
-Elected in 1996, Gordon lost his second re-election attempt in 2008 to Jeff Merkley.
+Elected in 1996, Smith lost his second re-election attempt in 2008 to Jeff Merkley who has held the seat since.

-The Oregon Republican Party holds one of the state's five U.S. House seats and neither of the two U.S. Senate seats.
+The Oregon Republican Party holds one of the state's six U.S. House seats.

 U.S. House of Representatives

-Out of the six seats Oregon is apportioned in the U.S. House of Representatives, two are held by Republicans:
+Out of the six seats Oregon is apportioned in the U.S. House of Representatives, one is held by a Republican: